The 'UAE Free Zone Profit Repatriation' Search Guide: 5 Things IT Founders Must Know

 Why it matters: The introduction of Corporate Tax means the government is closely monitoring business profits.

 The IT Context: Before you declare dividends and repatriate profits, you must ensure your Corporate Tax obligations are met.
-Even if your Free Zone IT company qualifies for the 0% Corporate Tax rate as a Qualifying Free Zone Person (QFZP), you must still register, file an annual tax return, maintain compliant financial records and have audited financial statements.
+Even if your Free Zone IT company qualifies for the 0% Corporate Tax rate as a Qualifying Free Zone Person (QFZP), you must still register, file an annual tax return, and maintain compliant financial records.

 5. Consider the Tax Laws of Your Home Country